mpdeimos/mpdeimos.github.io/about.md

 During these years I co-founded a mobile music promotion platform called [Songpier](/works/professional/songpier/) and worked again for AOL on the [Winamp for Android App](http://localhost:4000/works/professional/winamp-android/).
 After a total of 9 semesters, I obtained the Master Degree in Computer Science in early 2012.

-Since then, I am working as software engineer and consultant at [CQSE](https://www.cqse.eu).
+Succeeding my studies, I started working as software engineer and consultant at [CQSE](https://www.cqse.eu).
 I started in a consulting project for one of our largest customer in the reinsurance sector.
 Our main focus there is to preserve maintainability of source code and accompany the testing activities of the complete business application portfolio.
-I led this project till mid 2019 and joined in our development team thereafter.
+I led this project till mid 2019 and joined our development team thereafter.
 I am focusing on integration points of our software intelligence suite suite [Teamscale](https://teamscale.com) with code collaboration platforms like GitHub or Azure DevOps and the Microsoft ecosystem (e.g. Visual Studio integration, .net Profiling, ...) using Java and C#.

+Since 2021 I am leading the CQSE IT team.
-Last but not least, I'm part of our small IT infrastructure and operations team and thus responsible for running and developing internal services on our Docker infrastructure.
+I am responsible for developing and running internal services on our Docker infrastructure, as well as integrating and administrating cloud services (Google Workspace, Atlassian Cloud, ...).
+As ISO I also have to keep an eye on all security relevant aspects of our company.

 As antipole to tech I keep myself fit with running or hiking and (re-)started dancing a few years back.